overbk/royo/README.md

 ### `.royo` specification

 The top-level dataflow specification is defined in a `.royo` file.
-We informally discuss some of its features, using `inflater.royo` as our leading example.

 #### Instantiation